Eloy Jiménez Preview, Player Props: White Sox vs. Royals

 Eloy Jiménez At The Plate

-- Jimenez has had at least one RBI in 39.2% of his games this year (38 of 97), with two or more RBI 13 times (13.4%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Jimenez has had an RBI in 38 games this year (38.8%), including 13 multi-RBI outings (13.3%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.